TELOS-syslab/MerlinOSDI26AE/README.md

 Do not use `--normalize_policy` here, because the Merlin parameter suffixes are needed for Figure 16 and would otherwise be removed during preprocessing.

-Then merge the Merlin sensitivity-evaluation results with the `LRU` baseline from the main `withoutobjsize` results and generate the Figure 16 `.dat` files:
+Then merge the Merlin sensitivity results with the `LRU` baseline from the main `withoutobjsize` results and generate the Figure 16 `.dat` files:

 ```bash